ysyk2021/the-power-of-flexibility-in-a-remote-work-environment/src/chapter-9-1.md

 * **Work-Life Balance**: Without clear boundaries between work and personal life, remote workers may find it difficult to disconnect from work.
 * **Isolation**: Remote workers may experience feelings of isolation due to limited social interactions and lack of face-to-face communication.
 * **Tech Issues and Connectivity**: Dependence on technology means that technical issues and connectivity problems can disrupt productivity.

-In the next chapter, we will explore the essential skills and qualities needed for success in a remote work environment.
-We will discuss how individuals can adapt their mindset and develop key competencies to thrive in remote work settings.